exopas95/exopas95/README.md

 ### Hi there!
 I'm Sewoong Eum👋

-Android developer and Data Scientists working in Wonderweeks Company.
+Android developer and Data Scientists working in Wonderweeks Company.<br>
-If you want to contact me, please see below!
+If you want to contact me, please see below! <br>
 📫 How to reach me: exopas58@gmail.com
 <!--
 **exopas95/exopas95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.